Our Guiding Questions

 Mastery Over Memorization

 Memorization is only one small piece of the learning puzzle.
 The future demands more: tenacity, ingenuity, flexibility, empathy, and tolerance for uncertainty.
-These are the capacities that will empower students not just to survive, but to thrive in a world of constant change.
+These are the capacities that support students not just academically, but as thoughtful, capable participants in a changing world.

 Collaboration Over Competition